robertmuth/Cwerg/Docs/backend_porting.md

     The first (hex) number is the address (which can be ignored).
 The second number is the hex encoding of the instruction.
 The rest is the symbolic form of instruction.
-2. Write a decode for all the hex encodings listed by `objdump`.
+2. Write a decode for all the hex encodings listed by `objdump -d` into a raw form, e.g. and enum identifying the opcode and a sequence of operands (integers copied out of the instructions word.).
 3. Write a symbolizer that renders the intermediate representation produced by the decoder to symbolic form.
-4. Write some quick and dirty test verifying that this symbolic form is roughly equivalent to symbolic form emitted by `objdump`.
+4. Write some quick and dirty tests verifying that this symbolic form is roughly equivalent to symbolic form emitted by `objdump -d`.
-5. Write the encoder which converts the immediate representation back to hex encoding.
+5. Write the encoder which converts the immediate representation back to hex encoding - both for the symbolic and raw representation.
 6. Write an assembler_tool which converts simple textual programs (hello world with syscalls) into working ELF-executables.
 Make an initial guess for what relocation types will definitely needed and support/test those.